magomimmo/modern-cljs/doc/tutorial-10.md

 ## Asserting existance in a mutable world

-Let'us review the assertions we make in `test-exclude-file-names` test.
+Let's review the assertions we made in `test-exclude-file-names` test.

 ```clojure
 (t/deftest test-exclude-file-names